-We have filed a registration statement on Form S-3 under the Securities Act of 1933 with the SEC to register the securities offered by this prospectus supplement and the accompanying prospectus.
-This prospectus supplement and the accompanying prospectus do not contain all the information contained in the registration statement because certain parts of the registration statement are omitted in accordance with the rules and regulations of the SEC.
+We have filed a registration statement on Form S-3 under the Securities Act of 1933 with the SEC to register the securities offered by this prospectus supplement and the accompanying prospectus do not contain all the information contained in the registration statement because certain parts of the registration statement are omitted in accordance with the rules and regulations of the SEC.
 The registration statement and the documents filed as exhibits to the registration statement are available for inspection and copying as described above.

 The SEC allows us to "incorporate by reference" information into this prospectus supplement and the accompanying prospectus, which means that we can disclose important information to you by referring you to another document separately filed with the SEC.
 The information incorporated by reference is deemed to be part of this prospectus supplement and the accompanying prospectus, except for any information superseded by information contained directly in this or any other prospectus supplement or the accompanying prospectus.
-This prospectus supplement and the accompanying prospectus by reference the documents set forth below that we have previously filed with the SEC.
+This prospectus supplement and the accompanying prospectus incorporate by reference the documents set forth below that we have previously filed with the SEC.
 These documents contain important information about us.

-United Air Lines, Inc. Filings Period Covered or Date Filed Annual Report on Form 10-K Year ended December 31, 2006 Quarterly Report on Form 10-Q Quarter ended March 31, 2007 Current Reports on Form 8-K (other than the portions not deemed to be filed) Filed on June 19, 2007 UAL Corporation Filings Period Covered or Date Filed Annual Report on Form 10-K Year ended December 31, 2006 Quarterly Report on Form 10-Q Current Reports on Form 8-K (other than the portions not deemed to be filed) Quarter ended March 31, 2007 Current Reports on Form o-R (other than the portions not deemed to be med) Filed on February 5, 2007 Filed on March 26, 2007 Filed on March 26, 2007 Filed on April 23, 2007 Filed on April 25, 2007 Filed on June 19, 2007 Proxy Statement on Schedule 14A Filed on March 26, 2007
+United Air Lines, Inc. Filings Period Covered or Date Filed Annual Report on Form 10-K Year ended December 31, 2006 Quarterly Report on Form 10-Q Quarter ended March 31, 2007 UAL Corporation Filings Period Covered or Date Filed Annual Report on Form 10-K Year ended December 31, 2006 Quarterly Report on Form 10-Q Quarter ended March 31, 2007 Current Reports on Form 8-K (other than the portions not deemed to be filed) Filed on February 5, 2007 Filed on March 26, 2007 Filed on March 26, 2007 Filed on April 23, 2007 Filed on April 25, 2007 Proxy Statement on Schedule 14A Filed on March 26, 2007